DVSA visits & Compliance Audits

 What happens on DVSA visits?

 DVSA enforcement teams typically make a visit to your operating centre following a roadside encounter, desk-based assessment or change in your OCRS score.
 They will check your systems for compliance with the legislation governing goods vehicles and that vehicles are being properly maintained.

 DVSA enforcement teams conducting operator visits typically comprise Traffic examiners, who audit tachograph and compliance records, and/or vehicle examiners who are mechanically trained and inspect the vehicles.
-No two visits are the same as they depend upon the merits of the situation, but the officers will follow guidelines and audit your records according to a set format, and issue a report of their findings, which you will get a copy of.
+No two visits are the same as they depend upon the merits of the situation, but the officers will follow guidelines and audit your records according to a set format, and complete a report of their findings, which you will get a copy of.

-It is what you as an operator do at that point that really matters, although if your records and systems are in disarray, you can expect to be called to Public Inquiry before the Traffic Commissioner and your business may be in jeopardy.
+It is what you as an operator do at that point that really matters, although if your records and systems do not meet a certain standard, you can expect to be called to Public Inquiry before the Traffic Commissioner and your business may be in jeopardy.